Masmiseim36/nxpSDK/boards/mimxrt685audevk/driver_examples/ostimer/readme.txt

 Overview
 ========
 The OSTIMER project is a simple demonstration program of the SDK OSTIMER driver.
 It sets the OSTIMER as the wakeup source from deep-sleep mode.
+Board will enter power deep sleep mode, and then wakeup by OS timer after about 5 seconds.
 After wakeup from deep-sleep mode, OS timer will set match value to trigger the interrupt while the timer count tick reach the match value about every 2 seconds.

 Toolchain supported
 ===================
-- IAR embedded Workbench  9.30.1
+- IAR embedded Workbench  9.32.1
 - Keil MDK  5.37
 - GCC ARM Embedded  10.3.1
-- MCUXpresso  11.6.0
+- MCUXpresso  11.7.0

 Hardware requirements
 =====================